StormCreative/php-styleguide/README.md

     </code>
 </pre>

-The above is a good example as it explains why the developer is unsetting an instance - as it is not immediately clear why you would do something like this ( this is only an example ) so you would explain it.
+The above is a good example as it explains why the developer is unsetting an instance - as it is not immediately clear why you would do something like this ( this is only an example ) so it warrants an explanation.

+### Naming Conventions